osohq/oso/docs/understand/application/integration-guide.rst

     1. Apply a less restrictive filter in application code (or no filter) and individually authorize every record.
-    2. Duplicate our filtering in both places (application and Polar).
+    2. Duplicate our filtering in both places (application and policy).
     3. Authorize the filter to be applied to the query before data fetch, instead of the resource.
     4. Have oso output the filter to be applied to the query before data fetch.